 The program provides a rich and diversified educational experience that emphasizes comprehensive oral health care for healthy and medically complex infants, children and adolescents.
 Its newly-renovated, state-of-the-art graduate clinic with 20 operatories (8 of which are private rooms), attends to a large and diverse population of the city of Chicago and the state of Illinois.
 Each operatory is equipped with nitrous oxide, digital radiography, a video monitor and a computer.
 There is an optimal ratio of dental assistants to residents.
-Residents graduate with significant experience providing care using different modalities of behavior management, including nitrous oxide, oral sedation and general anesthesia.
+Residents graduate with significant experience providing care using different modalities of behavior management, including nitrous oxide, moderate sedation (oral sedation) and general anesthesia.

-The department of pediatric dentistry has a diverse and rich faculty that includes 6 full-time and 16 part-time faculty members.
+The department of pediatric dentistry has a diverse and rich clinical faculty that includes 6 full-time and 16 part-time faculty members.
 In addition to pediatric dentists, our faculty includes psychologists, behavioral scientists, a statistician, an epidemiologist, an orthodontist, and public health experts.
 Physicians and dental specialists from other departments also contribute to teaching in the program.

 Learning modalities include didactic courses, seminars, and clinical experiences.
 The curriculum includes, among others: pediatric dentistry seminars, biostatistics, epidemiology, orthodontic theory, dental radiology, dental photography, child psychology, child growth and development, research design, scientific methodology, dental traumatology, pulp therapy, behavior management, dental and oral care for special health care needs patients, pediatric oral pathology, dental materials, cariology, infant oral health, advocacy, practice management, and principles of sedation and general anesthesia.
 The program offers a specially-designed seminar on leadership development for residents.